Friday (1995 film): Production

 Prior to writing, the duo realized their inexperience as filmmakers was unlikely to attract major film studios, and floated the idea of self-financing the film.
 For a time, the idea of making the film in black and white to save money was considered, before the pair decided on approaching New Line Cinema about producing the film, who had achieved success with the House Party series; a film-type the duo aimed to replicate.

 New Line Cinema agreed to finance the production, but requested that the role of Smokey, initially to be played by DJ Pooh, be played by someone with more experience.
 Chris Rock and Tommy Davidson were also considered for the role of Smokey.
 Ice Cube and Pooh immediately decided on Tucker, after discovering the comic through Def Comedy Jam.
 However, Tucker's first audition was poorly received, but was granted more time to try again at a later date.
 Tucker soon contacted Angela Means, aiming to work with her acting coach, but she invited him to a workshop session over dinner to help him secure the role.
 According to Means, "by the time that spaghetti was gone, Chris was Smokey."

 Ice Cube was granted license to select the film's director, and decided on F. Gary Gray, who was a music video director.
-Gray had previously worked with Ice Cube on a number of occasions, and was also aiming to establish a foothold in Hollywood through a short film.
+Gray had previously worked with Ice Cube on a number of occasions and was also aiming to establish a foothold in Hollywood through a short film.
 Ice Cube instead offered him the role for Friday, attracted to the fact that he and Gray had similar backgrounds, feeling the director would accurately capture the film's aesthetic.

 Gray said that Ice Cube starring in a comedy "scared the shit out of me," as he doubted whether audiences would buy into Cube portraying a role so different from his public persona.
 Gray explained, "Ice Cube was the toughest man in America, and when you take someone [who] delivers hard-hitting social issues in hardcore gangsta rap, and who has a hardcore view on politics, you would never think comedy."

+Release

-ReleaseFriday was released on April 26, 1995, in the United States, June 30, 1995, in the United Kingdom, and October 5, 1995, in Australia.
+Friday was released on April 26, 1995, in the United States, June 30, 1995, in the United Kingdom, and October 5, 1995, in Australia.
 The film saw a limited, theatrical re-release in honor of its 20th anniversary on April 20, 2015, for one night only.

 Home media

-The film was released on VHS October 10, 1995, on DVD March 2, 1999, and Blu-ray on September 8, 2009, with a new director's cut (97 minutes).
-The single disc DVD contains a theatrical trailer, a featurette on the film, and cast and crew interviews.
+The film was released on VHS on October 10, 1995, on DVD on March 2, 1999, and on Blu-ray on September 8, 2009.